operate-first/community/sig-community/charter.md

 * Establishing a wide, diverse, and inclusive community of people and organizations from all backgrounds and situations.
 * Creating and maintaining an open source governance for the project
-  - In particular establishing democratically elected overarching leadership or focus committees (Steering, Security, et al)
+  - In particular establishing democratically elected overarching leadership and focus committees (Steering, Security, et al)
 * Establishing further SIGs to take over specific purviews from SIG Community
 * Being widely inclusive and holding a vision for diversity and equity in the project
 * Supporting diversity, equity, and inclusion with actions and resources